 If you go to Krispy Kreme Japan it'd be nice for you to try some original Japanese flavors such as the old-fashioned matcha glazed donut (210 yen)!
 It really has the sent of traditional matcha tea.
 The matcha powder is found in the dough and the chocolate glazing, which gives it a beautiful green natural color.
 This is a taste much less sweet than the other donuts that most adults would probably like.

 Special, Limited-Time Donuts

 For special occasions, such as Christmas for instance or the advent of the cherry blossom season, Krispy Kreme Japan releases some limited-time-only donuts!
-Here is an example of the selection you would have for Christmas.
+Here is an example of the selection you would have with the Barbapapa theme.

 In the days leading up to Christmas, you can try the double caramel reindeer (250 yen).
 The glazing is a mix of chocolate and caramel and the filling is a mix of a thick rich cream and caramel!
 Sounds rich?
 What do you expect this is Krispy Kreme!
 The strawberry jelly nose (it's Rudolph!) and pretzel ears make this reindeer-faced donut really adorable.

 A strawberry cheese Santa is yours for 300 yen.
 The beard is made from white chocolate and the filling is a mix of strawberry and cheese cream.